GoodbyeKittyy/HR-Statistics-Dashboard/README.md

 ## Description

-This Supply Chain Analysis project aimed to optimize operational efficiency by examining and improving various components of the supply chain.
-The geographical comprehensive analysis covered the end-to-end processes, from raw material sourcing to product delivery, with the ultimate goal of reducing costs, and enhancing overall supply chain performance.
-In addition, I have included documentation on how it can be done using Python.
+The HR Analysis Dashboard provides comprehensive insights into various aspects of human resources management, with a focus on employee strength, attrition rate, gender distribution, and education levels within the organization.
+It enables HR professionals and business leaders to analyze and monitor key metrics related to workforce composition, turnover, diversity, and educational background.
 Below is a non-exhaustive list of concepts integrated include the following:

 1. Geographical Segregation
 2. Profit Trending